scrumpygeo/4.movies-basic-redux/README.md

    mapStateToProps is passed as a 1st argument to the connect() function at the end.

-    <b>Above is how we use the React-Redux library to get data from the Redux store into a component.</b>  Import connect, call connec,  pass in our component (here MoviesList) as the 2nd function call;  define mapStateToProps, which always has 1st arg of state and return an object that will show up as props inside our component.
+    <b>Above is how we use the React-Redux library to get data from the Redux store into a component.</b>  Import connect, call connect,  pass in our component (here MoviesList) as the 2nd function call;  define mapStateToProps, which always has 1st arg of state and return an object that will show up as props inside our component.

-6. Now, inside MovieList, map over our data and retunr jsx.
+6. Now, inside MovieList, map over our data and return jsx.
+Using bootstrap for styling.

+7. Selecting a movie:

+   i. import our action creatorx` ii. wire it up to the connect component by passing it into the connect function as a 2nd argument, after the mapStateToProps, as { selectMovie: selectMovie}, ie key is selectMovie, value, the action creator, is selectMovie. (so you could shorten it to {selectMovie } as they're the same word - ES2015)

+   iii. now, connect function will take the selectMovie action creator and pass it into our MovieList component as a prop. (if u console.log(this.props) in render method u have 2 main objects: the movies list and the selectMovie function, which is our action creator.)

+   iv. now call the action creator by attaching it to onClick on our button in the list.
+To test, we can look at state by console.logging in mapStatetoProps to see the current state value.

+   Every time we click on the select button mapStateToProps should re-run and have the new state values.

+   (NB behind the scenes the connect function calls dispatch method in Redux)

+8) MovieDetail component.

+   - this needs to know some of the info in the store, so we need to wrap it with the connect component too.
+   - since it won't have any functionality that will change state, we don't need to wire up any action creators to it.
+It can also be a functional component.
+   - if u lookat MovieList's combineReducers you can remind yourself what the keys in the state object are: movies and selectedMovie.
+So we want state.selectedMovie.
+   - so in mapStateToProps we can return an object with key we will call movie & with value of state.selectedMovie.
+   - down in export default, we can use connect: connect(mapStateToProps)(MovieDetail)
+   - further up in the function definition for MovieDetail, we can now pass in the param of props (which will contain our object with key of movie)
+   - import MovieDetail into App.
+NB no passing of props into the component because App is no longer in charge of data: redux passes in the data directly to the components at component level.